 Semiconductor chips are a vital input component to the electrical architecture of electric boats, controlling wide aspects of the Forza boats' operations.
 Many of the key semiconductor chips Forza intends to use in its electric boats come from limited or single sources of supply, and therefore a disruption with any one manufacturer or supplier in the supply chain would have an adverse effect on our ability to effectively manufacture and timely deliver its boats.
 Forza does not have any long-term supply contracts with any suppliers and purchase chips on a purchase order basis.
 Due to its reliance on these semiconductor chips, Forza is subject to the risk of shortages and long lead times in their supply.
 Forza in the process of identifying alternative manufacturers for semiconductor chips.
-Forza has in the past experienced, and may in the future experience, semiconductor chips shortages, and the availability and cost of these components would be difficult to predict.
-For example, Forza's manufacturers may experience temporary or permanent disruptions in their manufacturing operations due to equipment breakdowns, labor strikes or shortages, natural disasters, component or material shortages, sacquisitions, insolvency, changes in legal or regulatory requirements, or other similar problems.
+Forza has in the past experienced, and may in the future experience, semiconductor chip shortages, and the availability and cost of these components would be difficult to predict.
+For example, Forza's manufacturers may experience temporary or permanent disruptions in their manufacturing operations due to equipment breakdowns, labor strikes or shortages, natural disasters, component or material shortages, cost increases, acquisitions, insolvency, changes in legal or regulatory requirements, or other similar problems.

 In particular, increased demand for semiconductor chips in 2020, due in part to the COVID-19 pandemic and increased demand for consumer electronics that use these chips, has resulted in a continued global shortage of chips through 2022.
 As a result, Forza's ability to source semiconductor chips to be used in its electric boats has been adversely affected.
 This shortage may result in increased chip delivery lead times, delays in the production of boats, and increased costs to source available semiconductor chips.
-To the extent this semiconductor chips phortage continues, and Forza's growth through sales to new customers would be adversely affected.
+To the extent this semiconductor chip shortage continues, and Forza is unable to mitigate the effects of this shortage, its ability to deliver sufficient quantities of its boats to fulfill its preorders and to support Forza's growth through sales to new customers would be adversely affected.
 In addition, Forza may be required to incur additional costs and expenses in managing ongoing chip shortages, including additional research and development expenses, engineering design and development costs in the event that new suppliers must be onboarded on an expedited basis.
 Further, ongoing delays in production and shipment of electric boats due to a continuing shortage of semiconductor chips may harm Forza's reputation and discourage additional preorders and boat sales, and otherwise materially and adversely affect Forza's business and operations.